groovywave/blog-with-astro/src/content/posts/vim/serch-and-change-words.md

 ```
-search and change words
+Search and change word
 Copy and paste the below text and type some commands like below.

 ---
-1. /TIP5 1 4 <CR> <Esc>
+1. /Imp <CR> <Esc>
 2. fx ciw most
 ---
-TIP514 Improve your writing by deleting excellent adjectives.
+Improve your writing by deleting excellent adjectives.
+TIP51
 ```